 - What is the turnaround time for service on my system?

 - How can I budget for service costs down the road?

 SunFarm Energy has a dedicated service department that assists with any issues.
 We also frequently complete service work on systems installed by other companies.

-To date, we have completed 35 uninstall-reinstall jobs for folks who had roof damage from Hurricane Sally back in September of 2020.
+In 2020 and 2021 SunFarm completed 35 uninstall-reinstall jobs for folks who had roof damage from Hurricane Sally.
 In addition, we’re here to help for the lifetime of your system, and our warranty policies ensure you receive support no matter what.